Steve6546/Wallpapers/docs/modules/usage/runtimes/docker.md

 # Docker Runtime

-This is the default Runtime that's used when you start OpenHands.
+This is the default Runtime that's used when you start AZM AI.

 ## Image
 The `SANDBOX_RUNTIME_CONTAINER_IMAGE` from nikolaik is a pre-built runtime image